 The City of Niagara Falls owns 90+ City parks with a land mass of approximately 350ha.
 Of these parks approximately 20% contain some type of natural areas.
-In addition to parks, the City of Niagara Fall possesses a number of other properties that are not being managed as parkland but contain natural areas that do not have development land use designations/zoning.
-Furthermore the City acquires natural areas through the land development process regularly.
+In addition to parks, the City of Niagara Fall possesses a number of other lands that are have not being managed as parkland but contain natural areas that do not have development land use designations/zoning.
+Furthermore the City of Niagara Falls acquires natural areas through the land development process regularly.
 As a result the City of Niagara Falls is one of the largest owners of natural lands within our City's limits.